|

 Eowyn lay quietly, waiting for him to recover.

-let his still-hard penis, now slick with seed, slip back, full
+still hard and now slick with seed, slipped back, full length,

 "Yes," she whispered.